bepronetwork/web-network/README.md

 ---

 <h3 align="center">
-  We are delighted to announce the release of <a href="https://app.bepro.network/">Bepro Network's v2 </a> protocol.
-Try it.
+  We are delighted to announce the release of <a href="https://app.bepro.network/">Bepro Network's v2 </a> protocol and we would invite to try it.
 </h3>

-# Documentation
+---

 ## 1. Prerequisites